Management Category

 Habitat and Origin

-Zebra and Quagga Mussels reach maturity after 1-2 year.
+Zebra and quagga mussels reach maturity after 1-2 years.
 A mature female can produce one million eggs per season, and reproduction starts when the water temperature reaches 12 degrees Celcius or warmer.
-Zebra and Quagga Mussels have a life span of roughly 2-5 years.

 - Invasive mussels are easily dispersed in their juvenile stages while they are tiny, free swimming larvae that cannot be seen by the naked eye.
 Any amount of water in or on a boat can contain this larvae.
 The larvae settle onto surfaces such as the hull of a boat or fishing gear, and slowly grow into adult mussels.